Greggpopovichy/storefront/README.md

 # storefront

-This is a command line interface application that allows users to purchase products and view available inventory, from their command line.
+Welcome!
+Storefront is an application that allows users to purchase products and view available inventory, from their command line.

 Technologies used in project: \
 -Javascript \